 How To Apply DTV Without Heat Mask

-If your image is one single image you don’t need to use a heat mask.
+If your image is one single image, you don't need to use a heat mask.
 You can peel the image from the backer and place it on your fabric.

 Applying Siser EasyColor DTV With Heat Mask

-When your image has multiple pieces, you’ll need to use a heat mask.
-A heat mask is similar to transfer tape, however, it can withstand the heat you will need to apply.
+When your image has multiple pieces, you'll need to use a heat mask.
+A heat mask is similar to transfer tape; however, it can withstand the heat you will need to apply.
 Cut your heat mask large enough to cover your entire image.

-Peel the backer from your heat mask and then lay it on top of the design.
+Peel the backing from your heat mask and then lay it on top of the design.
 Use a scraper tool on both the front and back of the design to press the DTV design onto the heat mask.

-The heat mask acts as a protective sheet so you don’t need to add anything extra on top of the design.
-Press for the recommended time and temp and remove the heat mask as soon as the time is up.
+The heat mask acts as a protective sheet, so you don't need to add anything extra on top of the design.
+Press for the recommended time and temp, and remove the heat mask as soon as the time is up.

-To help make sure the design is pressed down really well, I like to remove the heat mask and then lay a protective sheet over the top of the image and press again for 5-10 seconds.
+To ensure the design is pressed down well, I remove the heat mask, place a protective sheet over the image, and press again for 5-10 seconds.

 Applying EasyColor DTV On Dark Materials

-Earlier I said EasyColor DTV is great even for people who own a sublimation printer.
+Earlier, I said EasyColor DTV is great even for people who own a sublimation printer.
 Dark materials are a perfect example of why someone who owns a sublimation printer would want to use EasyColor DTV.

 Final Thoughts On Siser EasyColor DTV